great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 ### Browser session duration

 A session is the period of time that you’re signed in to your GX Cloud account from a browser.
-If you close your browser, your session ends you're signed out.
-You'll need to sign in again when you access GX Cloud.
+If you close the browser, your session ends you're signed out.
+You'll need to sign in again to access GX Cloud.

 ## Get support